fosterc1/adapt-backgroundvideo/README.md

 ## Tips

 - **Video Format**: Provide both MP4 and WebM formats for maximum browser compatibility
+- **Responsive Videos**: Use device-specific videos (_xlarge, _large, _medium, _small) to optimize bandwidth and performance across devices
+- **Video Optimization**: Create smaller file sizes for mobile devices - users on cellular connections will appreciate the reduced data usage
+- **Fallback Strategy**: Always provide default `_mp4` and `_webm` files as fallback for devices where specific sizes aren't available
 - **Poster Image**: Always include a poster image for loading states and fallback
-- **File Size**: Optimize video files - large files impact page load performance
+- **File Size**: Optimize video files - large files impact page load performance.
+Consider using compression tools or lower bitrates for smaller screens
 - **Autoplay**: Consider user experience - muted autoplay is recommended
 - **Controls**: Enable `_showControls` for user control over playback
 - **Accessibility**: The extension automatically respects `prefers-reduced-motion`
 - **Mobile**: Videos play inline on mobile (no fullscreen) when `_playsinline` is enabled
-- **Testing**: Test on actual devices, especially mobile, to ensure smooth playback
+- **Testing**: Test on actual devices, especially mobile, to ensure smooth playback and verify responsive video switching
 - **Customization**: Use CSS variables for easy styling - see CUSTOMIZATION.md
 - **Loop Count**: Use `-1` for infinite loop, `0` for no loop, or positive number for specific count
 - **Positioning**: Default is `center top` - adjust via CSS if needed